Walking the Talk: 12 Action Areas for Schools to Combat Climate Change

 Cutting Back on Paper Usage

 Teachers and students may not like the “messy” look of reused paper, and it may be hard to read, especially if students write in pen.
 Changing paper suppliers can be arduous, especially if there’s a contract for several years.
 Technology comes with high up-front costs that many schools may not have the budget for.
-And relying on students to use their home devices isn’t feasible: 14% of children ages three to 18 don’t have access to the Internet at home, and 17% have no laptops or desktop computers.
+And relying on students to use their home devices isn’t feasible: According to a 2020 Census Bureau poll, 14% of children ages three to 18 don’t have access to the Internet at home, and 17% have no laptops or desktop computers.

 Teachers and students adjust to massive changes regularly; adapting to reusing paper is a minor request by comparison.
 Work with paper suppliers to see if you can switch to a new type—it’s not uncommon for paper companies to sell both new and recycled paper.
 Regarding technology, many schools, districts, and organizations around the United States are addressing technology gaps in schools and at home in the following ways: